pupil-labs/pupil-docs/neon/data-collection/ecosystem-overview/index.md

 ## Other Data Collection Tools

-Several other tools complement the Neon Companion App and can make data collection much easier in some scenarios.
+Several other tools complement the Neon Companion app and can make data collection much easier in some scenarios.

 ### Neon Monitor